Naartti/docker-stats-analyse-with-jupyter-notebook/docs/blog.md

 ```

 ## Plotting Memory Usage
 Let's plot the memory usage and see if we have any pesky memory leaks.
 For the plotting, let's use [Seaborn](https://seaborn.pydata.org/).
-Seaborn is based on [matplotlib](https://matplotlib.org/) and makes plotting a bit easier, but still allows the customizability of matplotlib.
+Seaborn is based on [matplotlib](https://matplotlib.org/) and makes plotting a bit easier, but still allows the customisability of matplotlib.

 First thing first; the standard size of plots are just too small - let's enlarge it a bit with `figsize`.
 Since docker stats doesn't log the timestamps, we might as well remove the ticks on the x-axis.